SpiceJet sends 80 pilots on 3-month leave without pay | Business

 The move is a temporary measure to rationalise cost, the Gurgaon-headquartered airline said.

-''This measure, which is in line with SpiceJet's policy of not retrenching any employee which the airline steadfastly followed even during the peak of the Covid pandemic, will help rationalise the pilot strength vis-à-vis the aircraft fleet,'' the budget carrier said in a statement.
+''This measure, which is in line with SpiceJet's policy of not retrenching any employee which the airline steadfastly followed even during the peak of the Covid pandemic, will help rationalise the pilot strength vis- -vis the aircraft fleet,'' the budget carrier said in a statement.

 The pilots who have been forced to go on leave without pay are from the airline's Boeing and Bombardier fleet.